 While some charities do offer pickup (for a fee) of donated items that are difficult to haul in a car, chances are you will likely need to haul your old lawn mower to a donation center to drop it off.

 In fact, no matter how you decide to go about recycling your old lawn mower, it’s highly likely that there will be some hauling involved on your part.

-Because most people don’t own a truck or other hauling equipment, many decide to have a junk removal company pick up their unwanted lawn mower to safely dispose of it for them instead.
+Because most people don’t own a truck or other hauling equipment, it’s a great idea to consider having a junk removal company pick up their your lawn mower to safely dispose of it for you instead.

-If you simply take the whole lawn mower to the scrap yard, they’ll most likely only pay you the price of aluminum breakage, which is aluminum that is dirty and contaminated with steel.
+If you simply take the whole mower to the scrap metal yard, they’ll most likely only pay you the price of aluminum breakage, or dirty aluminum that’s contaminated with steel.

-The value increases greatly if you disassemble the lawn mower and separate the different metal components from the parts that can’t be scrapped, because the scrap yard will pay more if they don’t have to spend the time taking it apart and cleaning it themselves.
+The value of your lawn mower increases greatly if you disassemble it and separate the different metal and plastic parts from the components that can’t be scrapped.
+This is because the scrap yard will pay more if they don’t have to spend the time taking it apart and cleaning it themselves.

-If all else fails, you can always haul your old lawn mower to your nearest recycling facility and drop it off there.
+If all else fails, you can always haul your old lawn mower to your nearest recycling facility and drop it off there for you.

 Want eco-friendly lawn mower disposal?BOOK ONLINE ❯

 Deciding to get rid of your old lawn mower is one thing, but actually figuring out how to do it in a responsible way can be a headache.